APACHE

 FTP

-FTP, or File Transfer Protocol, is a method used to transfer filesto (upload) and from (download) a remote server.
-You can use the FTPcommand to:
+to (upload) and from (download) a remote server.
+You can use the FTP

 Copy a file from the Internet to your PC